- Stephanie Curtis

 James is a Law Society accredited mediator, having qualified in 1989, and is also qualified in the commercial model of mediation and direct child consultation.
-He was instrumental to introducing collaborative law to Europe and was the first non-American director of the International Academy of Collaborative Professionals.
+He was instrumental to introducing collaborative law to Europe and was the first non-American director of the International Academy of Collaborative Professionals, a membership which he continues to hold.
 James’s initiatives also led to the introduction of the “Parenting after Parting” programme which seeks to bring the children involved in a divorce or separation centre-stage.
 Of course, some cases require Court involvement and James has a strong track record of helping clients achieve successful outcomes in the Court system.

 - Advised the wife on the ground-breaking case of McFarlane v McFarlane which went to the House of Lords and which established the now common approach to dealing with uncertain income by percentage, banding and applying a cap.

 - Acted on numerous arbitrations, including S v S , the first judicial announcement on the nature and effect of financial arbitration orders.